geekysatbir/opentelemetry-collector-contrib/receiver/prometheusreceiver/README.md

 ## ⚠️ Warning

-Note: This component is currently work in progress.
+Note: This component is currently a work in progress.
 It has several limitations and please don't use it if the following limitations are a concern:

 * Collector cannot auto-scale the scraping yet when multiple replicas of the